projectsveltos/sveltos/docs/events/example_cross_cluster_configuration.md

       return hs
     end
 ```
-1. an EventTrigger instance that references EventSource defined above (and so watches for load balancer services in any cluster with label env:production, which in our example matches the GKE cluster) and deploys selector-less Service and corresponding Endpoints in any cluster matching _destinationClusterSelector_ (in our example the cluster-api provisioned cluster)
+2. An EventTrigger instance that references the EventSource defined above.
+It deploys the selector-less Service and corresponding Endpoints in any cluster matching _destinationClusterSelector_.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1
 kind: EventTrigger